rasheedk/android-phonefield-Input/README.md

 #The library has two different fields:

-# PhoneEditText :
+# 1.PhoneEditText :
 includes EditText alongside the flags spinner

-#PhoneInputLayout :
+# 2.PhoneInputLayout :
 includes a TextInputLayout from the design support library alongside the flags spinner

 # Features